-Overview.
-The goal of the study was to determine if the power or phase immediately prior to TMS predicted the amplitude and/or extent of propagation of the TMS-ER on a trial-by-trial basis.
-We approached the problem using a twostep process.
-The rationale for Step 1 was that, because specific frequencies involved in determining these properties of the TMS-ER were not known a priori, we would first empirically determine candidate frequencies based on the aspects of the EEG signal that accounted for variation in the TMS-ER.
-Having done so, Step 2 would characterize how pre-stimulation phase at the frequencies identified in Step 1 influenced spectral properties of the TMS-ER measured across the scalp.
+proached the problem using a two-step process.
+The rationale for step I was that, because specific frequencies involved in determining these properties of the TMS-ER were not known a priori, we would first empirically determine candidate frequencies based on the aspects of the EEG signal that accounted for variation in the TMS-ER.
+Having done so, step 2 would characterize how prestimulation phase at the frequencies identified in step 1 influenced spectral properties of the TMS-ER measured across the scalp.

-To begin Step 1, trials were sorted by a measure of brain activation that captures the global amplitude and spread of the TMS-ER, the global mean field amplitude (GMFA, Lehmann and Skrandies, 1980; Komssi et al., 2004).
-We then determined which frequencies showed the greatest difference in power or intertrial phase coherence (ITC, Tallon-Baudry et al., 1996) prior to TMS using GMFA as a dependent categorical variable.
-Specifically, we labeled the GMFA as being either 'high' or 'low' relative to the median value (Figure 1B).
-Based on the assumption that EEG signals are derived from fluctuations in local field potentials of cortical ensembles, we assumed that oscillatory sources generating coherent signal (showing higher ITC) in particular frequency bands would have greater collective influence on the subsequent TMS-ER than non-coherent sources (i.e. those showing relatively low ITC; Pesaran et al., 2002; Tallon-Baudry et al., 2004).
-Additionally, sources generating signal with high power in certain frequencies were assumed to have more 'potential energy' to subsequently influence the TMS-ER than sources generating low amounts of power.
+To begin step 1, trials were sorted by a measure of brain activation that captures the global amplitude and spread of the TMS-ER, the global mean field amplitude (GMFA; Lehmann and Skrandies 1980; Komssi et al. 2004).
+We then determined which frequencies showed the greatest difference in power or intertrial phase coherence (ITC; Tallon-Baudry et al. 1996) before TMS using GMFA as a dependent categorical variable.
+Specifically, we labeled the GMFA as being either "high" or "low" relative to the median value (Fig. 1B).
+Based on the assumption that EEG signals are derived from fluctuations in local field potentials of cortical ensembles, we assumed that oscillatory sources generating coherent signal (showing higher ITC) in particular frequency bands would have greater collective influence on the subsequent TMS-ER than noncoherent sources (i.e., those showing relatively low ITC; Pesaran et al. 2002; Tallon-Baudry et al. 2004).
+Additionally, sources generating signal with high power in certain frequencies were assumed to have more "potential energy" to subsequently influence the TMS-ER than sources generating low amounts of power.
 It may be the case that these sources are composed of more neural elements as well.
-Thus, relatively low power was interpreted to mean that the relative size of the underlying neural ensemble was either smaller or less activated pre-stimulation, and thus would not have as much of an influence on the TMS-ER (quantified at the scalp-level as the GMFA).
+Thus relatively low power was interpreted to mean that the relative size of the underlying neural ensemble was either smaller or less activated prestimulation and thus would not have as much of an influence on the TMS-ER (quantified at the scalp level as the GMFA).

-Step 2 of the analysis was more exploratory in nature, and involved characterizing how pre-stimulation phase at the frequencies identified in Step 1 influenced spectral properties of the TMS-ER measured across the scalp.
-(Note that, because pre-stimulation power was not found to predict the GMFA in Step 1, power was not addressed in Step 2.)
-To do so, we assessed the trial-by-trial variations in "post-TMS" power by re-sorting all trials now according to prestimulus phase and the frequency and time points pre-stimulation, defined by Step 1, and determining the effect of phase on "post-TMS" power across conditions.
-These effects were compared to the EEG recorded during corresponding segments of a cognitively equivalent "no TMS" condition (the TMS{off} condition), in which participants completed the STM task in the absence of TMS.
-The post-TMS evoked power has been suggested to reflect resonance properties of cortico-thalamic circuits (Rosanova et al., 2009) and has been used as a measure of the 'state' of the stimulated cortical networks, specifically, the state of the network 'effective connectivity' (Casali et al., 2010).
+Step 2 of the analysis was more exploratory in nature and involved characterizing how prestimulation phase at the frequencies identified in step 1 influenced spectral properties of the TMS-ER measured across the scalp.
+(Note that, because prestimulation power was not found to predict the GMFA in step 1, power was not addressed in step 2.)
+To do so, we assessed the trial-by-trial variations in "post-TMS" power by resorting all trials now according to prestimulus phase and the frequency and time points prestimulation, defined by step 1 and determining the effect of phase on post-TMS power across conditions.
+These effects were compared with the EEG recorded during corresponding segments of a cognitively equivalent "no TMS" condition (the TMS{off} condition), in which participants completed the STM task in the absence of TMS.
+The post-TMS evoked power has been suggested to reflect resonance properties of cortico-thalamic circuits (Rosanova et al. 2009) and has been used as a measure of the "state" of the stimulated cortical networks, specifically, the state of the network "effective connectivity" (Casali et al. 2010).

-Procedures

-Step 1.
-To determine which frequencies influenced the TMS-ER, we calculated the GMFA, as follows (based on Lehmann & Skrandies, 1980):
+Procedures.
+STEP 1.
+To determine which frequencies influenced the TMS-ER, we calculated the GMFA, as follows (based on Lehmann and Skrandies 1980):